eleadufresne/Stream-Processor/README.md

 Some example files are provided in the util folder for monitoring.
 You now visualize the job on the Flink dashboard on [localhost:8081](http://localhost:8081).

+When you are done, stop the cluster with`./bin/stop-cluster.sh`.

 # Common Issues
 If you encounter a `java.nio.file.FileSystemException`, it could mean that the task-executor wasn't stopped properly.
 To get around this issue, you can use the Resource Monitor on Windows to find out which process is using the file: